fcy/fancy-ios/README.markdown

 ---------
 This project aims to be a useful library of reusable code for iOS developers.

-To find out what is available you can run the project on Xcode or read the source code files specially the ones containing "Sample" on its name.

 How to Use It
 ------------

-The project ain't a static library or a framework that you add to your projects.
-Instead it's made by small independent (as much as possible) parts that you copy to your project and start using it.

-The list of dependencies is listed as comments in the header files.
+### CocoaPods
+Add to your project's `Podfile`:

+`pod 'Fancy-iOS`

+The pod is very modularized with subspecs and you can install only what you need.
+For example, if you want only the `FCYRangeSlider` put this in your `Podfile`:

+`pod 'Fancy-iOS/UI/RangeSlider'`

 Requirements
 ------------

-- Minumum iOS version: 5.0
+- Minumum iOS version: 6.0
 - ARC
 - See the Xcode project to see the list of frameworks used.
 As of this moment there's no external frameworks or libraries in the project.

+- Or use CocoaPods and let it handle all of this.

 More Information
 ==========================

-For a list of available components and what Fancy iOS can do for you see the project's documentation: [fmcypriano.github.com/fancy-ios](http://fmcypriano.github.com/fancy-ios)
+For a list of available components and what Fancy iOS can do for you see the project's documentation: [fcy.github.com/fancy-ios](http://fcy.github.com/fancy-ios)

+A word of advice unfortunately [appledoc](http://gentlebytes.com/appledoc/) doesn't support C functions so check out the source headers for functions and typdefs that aren't in the documentation.
+They are documented in the header files.